cesaraustralia/GeneticRiskIndex/README.md

 is available before you destroy any infrastructure.

-## Destroy infastructure
+## Destroy infrastructure

-To finally destroy all infrastructure, besides the pre-existing s3 bucket, run:
+To finally destroy all infrastructure besides the s3 bucket, run:

 ```
 terraform destroy